North Carolina

 - (1) Be a U.S. citizen;

-- (2) Live in the county where the voter is registering, and have resided in the precinct within that county for which the voter is registering for at least 30 days prior to the date of the election;
+- (2) Live in the county where you are registering, and have resided in the precinct within that county for which you are registering for at least 30 days prior to the date of the election;

 - (3) Be at least 18 years old, or will be by the date of the general election; and